Ashadozzaman/DevOps/docker/1_introduction-docker.md

 # Docker Certified Associate (DCA) Course

-## Docker Histrory
+## Docker History
-Docker Inc: Solomon Hykes created Docker in 2013 at dotCloud, a cloud hosting company.
+Docker Inc: Solomon Hykes created Docker in 2013 at dotCloud, a cloud-hosting company.

 Initially using LXC as its default execution environment & Docker quickly